MarcoToppino/ArtLounge3e/README.md

 ![Welcome Picture and Text](<Welcome Section.png>)

 Furthe down there is a section dedicated to the three different types of Art Experiences Offered.
 Each type has a coded colour wich will be maintained in the relevant pages.
+Links to direct sections of the experiences page are provided.

 ![Art Experiences types](<art experiences.png>)

-Further down a selection of Client Testimonials, to immediately show the good feedback from the experiences- The section acts also as a small gallery
+Further down a selection of Client Testimonials, to immediately show the good feedback from the experiences.
+ The section acts also as a small image gallery
 ![Testimonials element gallery](Testimonials.png)

 The Footer